Bryanx/themed-toggle-button-group/README.md

 `app:toggle_selectableAmount` | 1 | The amount of buttons that are allowed to be selected.
 If the user tries to select more buttons, the button that was last selected will be deselected.
 `app:toggle_requiredAmount` | 1 | The amount of buttons that are required to be selected.
 If the user tries to deselect a button below the required amount, the selection is blocked.
 You can programmatically specify which buttons should be selected initially by setting `ThemedButton.isSelected`.
 Otherwise a random button will be selected initially.
 `app:toggle_horizontalSpacing` | 10dp | The amount of space between the buttons when they are positioned next to each other.
-`app:toggle_selectAnimation` | SelectAnimation.CIRCULAR_REVEAL | The type of animations that occurs upon selecting a button.
+`app:toggle_selectAnimation` | SelectAnimation.CIRCULAR_REVEAL | The type of animations that occur upon selecting a button.
 Some animations require a certain API level.
 If the API level is not met SelectAnimation.FADE is used instead.

 ## ThemedButton custom attributes
 ![Color_customisation](https://github.com/Bryanx/themed-toggle-button-group/blob/master/demo-toggle-cards/assets/dark.gif?raw=true) \